Grana Padano Cheese

 Grana Padano is made from unpasteurized, semi-skimmed cow’s milk.

 The cows are milked twice a day and both milk, the one collected in the evening and in the morning, are blended.
 The milk is then left to rest before it is partially skimmed resulting in a cheese with lower fat content than other grating cheeses.

-The partly-skimmed milk is curdled in copper kettles, before the curd is cut to produce granules which are what gives the cheese its characteristic granulous and crumbly texture.
+The partialy-skimmed milk is curdled in copper kettles, before the broken to the size of rice grains which is what gives the cheese its characteristic granulous and crumbly texture.

 See how Grana Padano Cheese is Made in the Video below: